platform-experience/K18-LAB0261/guidebook.md

 ![Console logs](images/lab-04/05-verify.png)

-# Lab 5: List Widget
+# Exercise 5: List Widget
 ## Goal
-In this lab we will learn how to use a widget to display data, and how to retrieve updated data.
+In this exercise we will learn how to use a widget to display data, and how to retrieve updated data.

 We will also learn how to use external libraries within your widget to add extra functionality to them withought having to develop this functionality from scratch.